► First all-wheel-drive BMW M5

-It had to happen sooner or later.
-Ever since the launch of the first BMW M5 in 1984, the ultimate 5-series has always been resolutely rear-wheel-drive, but as the super-saloon power war hikes on past the 600bhp waypoint, the new, sixth-generation 2018 BMW M5 has gone all-wheel-drive on us.
+It had to happen eventually, didn’t it?
+Since the first BMW M5 in 1984, the ultimate 5-series has always been resolutely rear-wheel-drive, but as the super-saloon power war eases past 600bhp, the new, sixth-generation 2018 BMW M5 has gone all-wheel-drive on us.

 You can only defy physics for so long, after all.
 The 2018 M5’s most natural rival, AMG’s 603bhp E63, also now drives all four wheels as standard.

-The new G30 M5 is pitched more as as 2WD+2 than a 4WD car – it’s still very much rear-biased, but in theory should be less scary in the rain or on frosty winter mornings.
+BMW says the G30 M5 is more a 2WD+2 than a 4WD car – it’s still very much rear-biased, but in theory should be less scary in the rain or on frosty winter mornings.
 And the 2018 M5 even has the option to switch to a fully rear-drive mode.
 Does that make it the best of both worlds?
 Let’s find out in our detailed new 2018 BMW M5 review.